morinlab/lymphopedia/papers/okosunRecurrentMTORC1activatingRRAGC2016a.md

 New Tier 1, FL Tier 1, 3
 This study, New Tier 2,
 New Tier 2, FL Tier 2,
-Other studies, FL Tier 1, 63
+All other FL studies, FL Tier 1, 63
-Other studies, FL Tier 2, 50
+All other FL studies, FL Tier 2, 50
 ```